-This past year in NCAA competition, UCLA won its 109th NCAA title when the baseball team captured its first College World Series title, and eight teams finished among the Top 5 nationally.
+In 2012-13, UCLA won its 109th NCAA title when the baseball team captured its first College World Series title, and eight teams finished among the Top 5 nationally.
 Men’s water polo and men’s tennis finished second, women’s water polo and women’s tennis (tied) placed third, women’s golf and women’s gymnastics finished fourth and women’s soccer tied for fifth.
 Finally, 57 student-athletes earned All-America honors and 57 were selected to various all-conference teams.

 Academically in 2012-13, three UCLA student-athletes received CoSIDA Academic All-America honors bringing the school’s total to 116.
 In addition, graduating senior Jeff Locke, an All-Pac-12 first-team selection as a punter, earned the football program’s 18th NCAA Postgraduate Scholarship and UCLA’s 68th overall.
 Finally, pitcher Ryan Deeter became the first UCLA student-athlete to win the NCAA’s prestigious Elite 89 Award in any sport.

 During Guerrero’s tenure, the Bruins have won 23 national championships in 17 different sports, a national leader.
 UCLA teams have captured the following NCAA team titles: six in women’s water polo, three each in women’s softball and women’s gymnastics, two in women’s golf, and one each in women’s tennis, men’s tennis, men’s volleyball, women’s volleyball, men’s water polo, men’s golf, men’s soccer, women’s outdoor track and baseball.
 In addition, the Bruins have recorded 32 national podium finishes in that span.